Locally unital $C^*$-algebras do not admit frames: Preliminaries

-A frame is called tight if $c_1=c_2$ and normalized if $c_1=c_2=1$.
-If the series converges only in the ultraweak topology (also known as $\s$-weak) to some element of the universal enveloping von Neumann algebra $\A''$, then the frame is said to be non-standard.
+If the series converges only in the ultraweak topology (also known as $\s$-weak, see \cite[Section 2.4.1]{BratRob}), then the frame is said to be non-standard.
 Unlike the case of a standard frame, in this case the number of nonzero elements of the series can be uncountable, the convergence in this case is considered as the convergence of a net consisting of all finite partial sums (see remarks before \cite[1.2.19]{KadRin1} and \cite[5.1.5]{KadRin1}).
 We will write just ``frame'' if it is at least non-standard. \end{dfn}

-$\cN$ is considered as a module over its unitalization $\dot{\A}$ in the case when $\A$ is not unital, so frame can be defined in $\cN$ as in an $\dot{\A}$-module.
+$\cN$ is considered as a module over $\dot{\A}$ in the case when $\A$ is not unital, so frames can be defined in $\cN$ as in an $\dot{\A}$-module.

 There exists a criterion for non-standard frames:

 \begin{lem} (\cite[Proposition 3.1]{HLi2010}) A system $\{x_j\}_J$ is a frame in $\cN$ if and only if there exist positive constants $c_1, c_2$ such that for any $x\in\cN$ and any state $\f$ on $\A$ the following inequalities hold: